swiftlang/swift-evolution/proposals/nnnn-character-properties.md

   /// Whether this Character represents a whole number.
 See
   /// `Character.wholeNumberValue`
   @inlinable
-  public var isWholeNumber: Bool { return wholeNumberValue != nil }
+  public var isWholeNumber: Bool { ... }

   /// If this Character is a whole number, return the value it represents, else
   /// nil.